sailscastshq/docs.sailscasts.com/docs/klean-ui/components/slide.md

 Native `aria-describedby`, `name`, `value`, `form`, data attributes, and other ordinary button attributes pass through.
 The confirmation threshold is the one conventional 85% behavior, not an application setting.

 Keep `pending` truthful.
 Set it before starting asynchronous work, then return it to `false` on success or failure.
 That reset is declarative; there is no imperative `reset()` method.

+Pending is temporary application state, so Slide reports `aria-busy="true"` and `aria-disabled="true"` while retaining focus.
+The explicit `disabled` input remains a real native disabled state for controls that cannot currently be used.

 The custom thumb receives `pending` and `progress`, where progress is `start`, `middle`, `ready`, or `complete`.
 Use those truthful states for content, not a second source of interaction state.